mggg/gerrytools/docs/source/user/ben.rst

     10000000

-It is not important exactly how this is all done at the moment, but the interested reader by refer to the documentation of the `binary-ensemble <https://github.com/peterrrock2/binary-ensemble>`_ CLI tool for more information.
+It is not important exactly how this is all done at the moment, but the interested reader may refer to the documentation of the `binary-ensemble <https://github.com/peterrrock2/binary-ensemble>`_ CLI tool for more information.